vipink1203/vipink1203.github.io/_posts/2019-10-16-list-php-handler-cpanel.md

 A PHP handler is a type of Apache module that contains libraries that the Apache webserver uses to interpret and run PHP code.
 Types of PHP handlers available in cPanel servers are CGI, DSO, suPHP, & FastCGI.

-In this tutorial, we will see how to list the current working PHP handler using command line.
+In this tutorial, you will learn how to list the current working PHP handler using command line.

 First ssh into the server as the root user.
 Then run the command below,